single-spa/single-spa.js.org/docs/ecosystem-vue.md

 ```

-Note that if you are using the Vue CLI Plugin, this will be done automatically for you.
+Note that if you are using the Vue CLI Plugin, your `main.ts` or `main.js` file will be updated with this code automatically.

 ## Options